Google Pixel 6a vs Pixel 7: main differences

 As for the haptic feedback and vibration motor quality, the Pixel 6a has made no compromise, vibration is nice and sharp, so no complaints on that front.

 Pixel 7 has wireless charging and a slightly larger battery

 And just as many other modern phones, don't expect to see a charger in the box.
-Maximum charging speeds on the Pixel 6a are set at 18W, while the Pixel 7 family will top up a bit faster via a wire (expect to see up to 25W charging speeds).
+Maximum charging speed on the Pixel 6a is a frustratingly slow 18W, while the Pixel 7 tops up only slightly faster at 20W.

 And here is a quick overview of the specs of the Pixel 6a vs Pixel 7: